suncoast-devs/handbook/lessons/js-dom/events.md

 ```

 We can use the fact that HTML is a nested structure to our advantage.
 When an
-event, such as input, occurs on an element it will propagate **up** the
+event, such as input occurs on an element, it will propagate **up** the
 hierarchy of the document until it has no further parents.
 Some listener along
 the way can stop this process by calling `event.stopPropagation()` on the event
 object itself.

-Since the `div` is the parent of all the `inputs` we can put our listener there!
+Since the `div` is the parent of all the `inputs`, we can put our listener
+there!

 ```html
 <div>